kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/04-networking.md

 1. Select VPC - there should only be one choice, the Default VPC.

 1. Select values for the Subnets fields.
 There needs to be at least two subnets selected, and we don't need more than 3.
 Ensure that `us-east-1e` is *not* one of the selected subnets.
+If there are less than 2 subnets available, you will either need to go to VPC console and add some (beyond scope of this guide), or restart the playground until you get 2 or more subnets.

     ![](../images/04-subnets.png)